 Can you see out your windscreen well?
 It's all well having decent screenwash, but if your wiper blades are cut or old, this will lead to smearing and bad visibility.
 New ones are recommended, and it's also a good habit to clean the inside of the glass to cut down glare.

 Do you have enough fuel?
-If you become stuck in traffic or simply can’t get traction, you may be stuck for hours.
-You’ll need to keep warm by running the engine and that obviously uses fuel.
+If you become stuck in traffic or can't get traction, you may be stuck for hours.
+You'll need to keep warm by running the engine, and that uses fuel.
 Another issue is that fuel trucks sometimes cannot get through for several days, so always make sure you keep plenty of fuel in your tank throughout winter, and also carry a can of it in the boot, using the correct type of container.

 Preparing for winter driving

 Below is a list of gear you should carry in your car.
-It’s may seem extensive and perhaps over the top by some, but it’s what common sense should dictate, and it’s also what emergency services such as the Police and Fire Service recommend taking with you.
+It may seem extensive and perhaps over the top by some, but it's what common sense should dictate, and it's also what emergency services such as the Police and Fire Service recommend taking with you.

 Chris Davies is an award-winning motoring journalist writing for CarProductsTested.com

 - Choosing a selection results in a full page refresh.